-Professor Brian Bowers is a Brazilian Jiu-Jitsu black belt under Professor Chris Popdan with a decade and a half of grappling experience.
+Brian Bowers is a Brazilian Jiu-Jitsu black belt under Professor Chris Popdan.
 He is the professor of The Hangout Jiu-Jitsu Club in Indianapolis, Indiana, and a coach at the Franklin, Indiana, Jiu-Jitsu Club.
-In 2024, Brian completed his professorship course under the Oswaldo Fadda lineage.

 Having personally relied on jiu-jitsu techniques to protect his life, Brian advocates jiu-jitsu as essential knowledge for all law enforcement personnel.
-His dedication to this cause is evident in his involvement with the Federal Law Enforcement Officers Association 111 Project, a non-profit organization dedicated to the safety of law enforcement personnel through support, education, training, and information sharing.
+His dedication to this cause is evident in his role as the Lead Instructor for the Federal Law Enforcement Officers Association 111 Project, a non-profit organization that protects law enforcement personnel through support, education, training, and information sharing.

-Brian's commitment to his students goes beyond the mat.
-With a Master of Science in Business Management, he leverages his formal education to cultivate deep, meaningful relationships with his students.
-His selfless dedication to serving their needs is evident in his use of research from psychology and neuroscience to optimize learning in any discipline he teaches.
-Brian uses science-based principles to educate jiu-jitsu practitioners, law enforcement students, law enforcement instructors, and jiu-jitsu instructors through The Hangout Journal.
+His dedication to serving their needs is evident in his use of research from psychology and neuroscience to optimize learning in any discipline he teaches.
+Brian is a writer for the FLEOA 111 Project and uses science-based principles to educate jiu-jitsu practitioners, law enforcement students, law enforcement instructors, and jiu-jitsu instructors.

 Lineage